GeoZDev/BlockWars/README.md

-# CastleSiege
+# BlockWars
-A minigame inspired by MinePlex brought on MCPE for Magmaticus server
+A minigame for Magmaticus server by GeoZDev

 # TODO